jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 This is a block device driver specifically designed for the IBM PC's floppy drive controller.
-However, unlike the Console and Serial drivers, it does *not* currently support asynchronous I/O.  I didn't feel like taking on that work just yet, so it's largely just a wrapper for the BIOS INT 13h READ and WRITE functions.
+However, unlike the Console and Serial drivers, it does *not* currently support asynchronous I/O.  I didn't feel like taking on that work, so it's largely just a wrapper for the BIOS INT 13h READ and WRITE functions.

 Because it relies entirely on the BIOS, it needs the DOS kernel to "lock" the session while any disk operation is in progress, so that there's no risk of a context-switch in the middle of a disk operation.
-That obviously isn't ideal, but replicating all the BIOS functionality to support asynchronous disk I/O is a big chunk of work.
+That obviously isn't ideal, but again, it saves a lot of work.

 However, the FDC driver does more than simply wrap INT 13h calls.
 It improves on the BIOS interfaces by supporting: